horrorclause/NUClear/README.md

 # NUClear

+Written in python3
+Allows you to cycle through lists of domains at random in Chrome using selenium and chromedriver

-A script that will cycle through domains at random from randomly selected listed of damins that you have designated in your domain list folder.
+Will cycle through domains at random from randomly selected listed of domains that you have designated in your domain list folder.